 The level of demand for the service points in the binary impedance function example is (in vector form):

-Db*=1/301/301/3110050=100/3100/3250/3
+Dbinary*=1/21/21/21/21/21/2100100100=300/2300/2=150150

+Notice how each clinic is expected to service only 150, and the level of demand over the system is identical to the total population.

 The level of demand for the service points in the stepwise impedance function example is (in vector form):

-Ds*=0.42400.28800.288110050=42.428.878.8
+Dsw*=1/22/31/31/21/32/3100100100=50+200/3+100/350+100/3+200/3=150150

-As can be seen, the aggregated level of demand, after the adjustment, equals (as desired) the total population of the region.
+As can be seen, the aggregated level of demand, after the adjustment, equals (as desired) the actual population of the region.
+In the case of the stepwise function, total demand has been adjusted to the population of the region without the restrictive assumption that some people are excluded from the system.
+This is achieved by assuming an assortative process that leads to proportional allocation of the demand.

-The levels of demand can then be introduced in the next stage of the accessibility calculations by performing Hadamard division (⊘) of the vector of supply by the vector of adjusted demand.
+The levels of demand can then be used to calculate the level of service at the individual clinic locations by performing Hadamard division (⊘) of the vector of supply by the vector of adjusted demand.
 This is the first step of the 2SFCA (aggregating demand over catchment areas for service points):

 L*=S⊘D*

-Notice that levels of service are given in terms of units of supply per units of demand, say physicians per person.
-This can be interpreted as the provider-to-population ratio from the perspective of each service point.
-These values are consistent with the regional provider-to-population ratio (RPRR), since:

-RPPR=jSjiDi*=jSjiPi

-The average of L*, on the other hand, can be interpreted as the average clinic level of service, considering the spatial distribution of supply and demand.

 Since Hadamard division is an element-by-element operation, the adjusted levels of service in the first example (using the binary impedance function) are:

-Lb*=111⊘100/3100/3250/3=3/1003/1003/250=0.030.030.012
+Lb*=1010⊘150150=10/15010/150=0.0670.067

-The levels of service in the second example, when using the stepwise impedance function, are:
+The levels of service in the second example, when using the stepwise impedance function, are also:

-Ls*=111⊘42.428.878.8=0.0240.0350.013

-Note that the values of level of service are consistent with the demand and supply.
+Lsw*=1010⊘150150=10/15010/150=0.0670.067

+Unlike the 2SFCA, E2SFCA, and 3SFCA methods that produce levels of service that resemble PPRs but with values that are inconsistent with total demand given the population, this operation returns values that are genuinely local PPRs that are consistent with the population of the region.
 As we saw above, the demand equals the population.
 Here, the supply also equals the number of physicians in the region.
-Indeed, these values are consistent with the regional provider-to-population ratio of 3/150 or 0.02 physicians per person.
-With this in mind, it is clear that locations a and b offer better provider-to-population ratios than the regional average, whereas location c offers a lower provider-to-population than the regional average.
+Because both demand and supply are not inflated or deflated in this rectified method, these values are easily interpretable relative to the Regional Average PPR of 20/300 or 0.067 physicians per person.
+In the case of the example, it is clear that both clinics have PPRs that are identical to the Regional Average PPR.

 Accessibility, finally, is calculated as the matrix product of the column-standardized weights and the adjusted level of service: